 Editor's note: Reliance on lubricant experts and vehicle OEM representatives is key.
 They are the best source for advice and assistance.
 Thanks to Paul Cigala, ExxonMobil; Paul Whitacre, Chevron; and Doug Sacket, Total Petroleum for their assistance.

-Bob Stanton, CPM, CPFP, is an independent fleet consultant and retired public sector fleet manager with 39 years of experience.
-He can be reached at email@example.com.
+About the Author: Bob Stanton, CPM, CPFP, is an independent fleet consultant and retired public sector fleet manager with 39 years of experience.
+He can be reached at firstname.lastname@example.org.